Bermuda Grass

 Advantages

-• Excellent heat and drought tolerance
+• Excellent heat and drought resistance

 • High traffic tolerance

-• Dense, attractive turf when properly maintained
+• Dense, lush turf when properly maintained

-• Good salt tolerance for coastal areas
+• Good salt tolerance for coastal regions

 Disadvantages